Fath16/Electricity_InvoiceGenerator/README.md

 ### Inheritance
 - The Client and Staff classes inherit from the User class, demonstrating the inheritance principle. <br>
-- The Client class overrides the toString() method, while the Staff class overrides the getUserType() method.
+- The Client class overrides the toString() and equal() method, while the Staff class overrides the getUserType() method.

 ### Polymorphism
 - Polymorphism is showcased through method overloading and overriding. <br>
 - The Client class features method overloading with printUserInfo(). <br>
-- The Client and Staff classes demonstrate method overriding with toString() and getUserType().<br>
+- The Client and Staff classes demonstrate method overriding with toString(), equal() and getUserType().<br>

 ### Encapsulation